A new model for magnetoreception: Model

-Optical excitation gives rise to the formation of charge-separated triplets states for certain orientations of the magnetic field with respect to the molecular axes -- and the result is an electric field distribution on the retina which reflects the orientation of the magnetic field.
-Relatively weak electric fields between $10^{5} -10^{7}~\mathrm{V/m}$ affect the photoenergetic reactions of bacteriorhodopsin \cite{birge90,borisevitch79, lukashev80} as well as the \textit{cis}-to-\textit{trans} isomerization of many other complex molecules.\cite{sun02, alemani06, wahadoszamen04, tong08} An electron-hole dipole with average charge separation of one nanometre produces an electric dipole field with magnitude $10^{6}~\mathrm{V/m}$ up to a distance of $10~\mathrm{nm}$, while a field of the order of $10^{5}~\mathrm{V/m}$ even extends to $25~\mathrm{nm}$.
-Each compass dipole thus possesses a sizeable `sphere of influence' around it in which it could directly affect the photoisomerization of retinal, which forms part of rhodopsin~\cite{kobayashi01} -- and the bird would literally be able to `see' the magnetic field as a superimposed feature in its normal visual image.
+An electron-hole dipole with average charge separation of only one nanometre produces an electric dipole field with magnitude $10^{6}~\mathrm{V/m}$ up to a distance of $10~\mathrm{nm}$, while a field of the order of $10^{5}~\mathrm{V/m}$ even extends to $25~\mathrm{nm}$.
+Each compass dipole thus possesses a sizeable `sphere of influence' in which it could directly affect the photoisomerization of retinal~\cite{kobayashi01}, meaning the bird would literally be able to `see' the magnetic field as a superimposed feature in its normal visual image.

 Let us now consider an example system that would exhibit the features required by our model.
-We will describe the simplest possible molecular energy level structure that would work, though it is of course likely that any real system will have extra features.
-The scheme we have in mind has four important energy levels and is sketched in Fig.~\ref{fig:Schematic}.
+We will describe the simplest possible molecular energy level structure required for our proposed mechanism, though it is of course likely that any real system will have extra features.
+The scheme we have in mind possesses four relevant energy levels as sketched in Fig.~\ref{fig:Schematic}.